 Four months ago, Mozilla introduced its multi-process mode to a small group of Firefox 48 users.
-With Firefox 50, Mozilla rolled out the first major piece of multi-process mode.
+With Firefox 50, Mozilla rolled out the first major piece of the multi-process mode.

-Mozilla started working on multi-process architecture for Firefox in 2009 under a codename Electrolysis, but in between 2011 and 2013 companies priorities were shifted so that project was suspended.
+Mozilla started working on multi-process architecture for Firefox in 2009 under the codename Electrolysis, but between 2011 and 2013 companies priorities were shifted so that project was suspended.
 After that in 2015 Mozilla started switching to a new extension system that also resulted in the introduction of multi-process in Firefox.

-In company’s official blog, Asa Dotzler wrote that “Multi-Process Firefox has been a big undertaking but it’s already bringing positive results to our users in terms of responsiveness, stability, and security.”
+In the company’s official blog, Asa Dotzler wrote that “Multi-Process Firefox has been a big undertaking but it’s already bringing positive results to our users in terms of responsiveness, stability, and security.”

-Firefox’s first move towards multi-process environment involves separating the browser shell from a single rendering process that’s used by every tab.
+Firefox’s first move towards a multi-process environment involves separating the browser shell from a single rendering process that’s used by every tab.
 After that in Firefox 48 company made this feature available to a small number of users with no extensions.

-Mozilla’s Firefox 50 for windows include its first iteration of a sandbox for the rendering process.
+Mozilla’s Firefox 50 for windows includes its first iteration of a sandbox for the rendering process.
 The company claimed that in coming releases it will make this sandbox more restricted.
 And it will be provided to Mac OS and Linux as well.